 The best art inkjet printer

 Why should you buy this?
-Nine ink tanks create the most accurate colors in an image.
+Seven ink tanks create the most accurate colors in an image.

 Who’s it for?
 Photo and art enthusiasts who make quality prints for display or sale.